Bus Lanes Road Markings

 Bus lane markings

-Bus lanes are marked with the words ‘BUS ONLY’ at the start of a bus route.
+Bus lanes are defined by the words ‘BUS ONLY’ at the start of a bus route.
 The words or symbols for ‘TAXI’ and / or ‘CYCLE’ may also be used if the lane permits their use.

 To be more noticeable to motorists, bus lanes are often coloured differently to normal carriageway and are typically separated from the rest of the carriageway by a solid continuous white line.